whamcloud/Online-Help/docs/Contributor_Docs/cd_Jenkins_Pragmas.md

 ## Overview

-There are pragas available for Jenkins (EFS, SSI, Upgrade) testing that wil effect the test run.
+There are pragmas available for Jenkins (EFS, SSI, Upgrade) testing that wil effect the test run.

 ### Using an additional repo on the agent